MarcusKoolaard/lakeflow-sdp-workshop/Lakeflow-SDP-CDC-Pipeline.md

 2. Click <img src="https://learn.microsoft.com/en-us/azure/databricks/_static/images/product-icons/playicon.svg" alt="Play icon" height="14"> **Run file** or **Run pipeline**.
 With only one source file, these are equivalent.
 When the run completes, the graph shows a single `customers_cdc_bronze` table, and the bottom panel shows its details.

-> ### 🧩 Workshop add-on: Auto Loader, `_rescued_data`, and schema evolution
+### 🧩 Workshop add-on: Key Concepts
+- Checkpoints are managed automatically
+- Pipeline code inherits the default catalog and schema names.
+You can also write out to different catalogs and schemas using fully qualified names
+- `pipelines.reset.allowed = false`: Prevents accidental full refresh ([when to full refresh](https://docs.databricks.com/aws/en/dlt/updates))
-> Auto Loader (`cloudFiles` in Python, `read_files` in SQL) remembers which files it has already
-> processed, so reruns ingest only new files.
-Fields it cannot fit the inferred schema, or
-> malformed records, are captured in the `_rescued_data` column instead of failing the load, and
-> new source columns are picked up automatically.
-You filter on `_rescued_data IS NULL` in the next
-> step to quarantine bad records.
+- Auto Loader, `_rescued_data`, and schema evolution: Auto Loader (`cloudFiles` in Python, `read_files` in SQL) remembers which files it has already processed, so reruns ingest only new files.
+Fields it cannot fit the inferred schema, or malformed records, are captured in the `_rescued_data` column instead of failing the load, and new source columns are picked up automatically.
+You filter on `_rescued_data IS NULL` in the next step to quarantine bad records.

 ## Step 4: Clean the data with expectations (silver)